dougbutner/web-4/README.md

 ### There are four conceptual underpinnings (modules) of web 4

- 1. **Time-issued cryptocurrency**
+ 1. **Time Tokens**
-	 Individuals may receive "Time Tokens" at given intervals, but never more frequently, and can't hold another's time tokens.
+	 Individuals may receive "Time-issued cryptocurrency" at given intervals, but never more frequently, and can't hold another's time tokens.
  2. **Proof of Individuality**
 	 Biometric Secrets, Social Verification, Proof of Liveness, etc
  3. **Information Entropy**